tedneward/Azgaarnoth/Classes/Paladin/Conquest.md

 ## Tenets of Conquest
 A paladin who takes this oath has the tenets of conquest seared on the upper arm.
 A hell knight’s oath appears in Infernal runes, a brutal reminder of vows to the Lords of Hell.
-***Douse the Flame of Hope***.
-It is not enough to merely defeat an enemy in battle.
+***Douse the Flame of Hope.*** It is not enough to merely defeat an enemy in battle.
 Your victory must be so overwhelming that your enemies’ will to fight is shattered forever.
 A blade can end a life.
 Fear can end an empire.
-***Rule with an Iron Fist***.
-Once you have conquered, tolerate no dissent.
+***Rule with an Iron Fist.*** Once you have conquered, tolerate no dissent.
 Your word is law.
 Those who obey it shall be favored.
 Those who defy it shall be punished as an example to all who might follow.
-***Strength Above All***.
-You shall rule until a stronger one arises.
+***Strength Above All.*** You shall rule until a stronger one arises.
 Then you must grow mightier and meet the challenge, or fall to your own ruin.

 ## Oath Spells
 You gain oath spells at the paladin levels listed.